cjbaar/prusa-mmu-12x/README.md

 # Prusa MMU2S Modification for 12 Filaments
 ## Overview
 This is the result of several months of designing and testing new ideas for increasing the filament count of the Prusa MMU2S.
 I tried several variations, but ended up coming back to something that is largely based on the original Prusa model.
 Some of the major adjustments include:
-* increase filament count from 5 to 12
+* increased filament count from 5 to 12
-* reverse position of pulley and idler motors, to maximize the use of the 110mm pulley shaft
+* reversed position of pulley and idler motors, to maximize the use of the 110mm pulley shaft
 * moved FINDA to the rear of the selector, in an attempt to minimize issues where the filament clears the ball but then still fails to fully retract
 * selector has integrated threads for PTFE quick-connect
 * moved control board beneath the body (inspiration thanks to [univeraljoint](https://www.thingiverse.com/universaljoint/about))